pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: drawRect(rect, color = (0, 0, 0), fill = None, width = 1, dashes = None, roundCap = True, overlay = True, morph = None)

       PDF only: Draw a rectangle.
+See :meth:`Shape.drawRect`.

       .. note:: An efficient way to background-color a PDF page with the old Python paper color is